WebsiteBaker-modules/anynews/README.md

 #### Step 3:
-Finally we replace the dummy text with placeholders provided by Anynews.
+Finally we replace the dummy text with placeholders provided by cwsoft-anynews.
 Data from the WebsiteBaker news module is stored in the placeholder `newsItems`.
 Text outputs from Anynews language files is stored in the placeholder `lang`.
 Review the template file ***display_mode_99.htt*** (cheat sheet) to get a list of all available Anynews placeholders.
 Remember to wrap your placeholders with double currly brackets {{ placeholder }}.

 	<div class="mod_anynews">
 		<h1>{{ lang.TXT_HEADER }}</h1>